-- Reviewed and updated list of employees in positions where all individuals are at risk and in positions where some are at risk. - The dates on Page 1 and in the footnotes reflect the current date. - Changed the Health Protection Office (HPO) departmental name to the Environmental Health & Safety Office (EHS). - Changed Appendix J: Websites have been updated with working links including:

-Information about Hepatitis B

-Information about Hepatitis C

-Removed: OSHA's Safer Needle Devices Presentation as the link was no longer active.

-Added an Annual Program Review page to demonstrate that the plan has been reviewed annually.
+Revision Date: 10/17/2008 Conducted By: Stacy Fountain Items Completed: Reviewed and updated list of employees in positions where all individuals are at risk and in positions where some are at risk.
+The dates on Page 1 and in the footnotes reflect the e current date. • Changed the Health Protection Office (HPO) departmental name to the Environmental Health & Safety Office (EHS).
+Changed Appendix J: Websites have been updated with working links including: Information about Hepatitis B Information about Hepatitis C Removed: OSHA's Safer Needle Devices Presentation as the link was no longer active.
+Added an An annually. nual Program Review page to demonst trate that the plan has been reviewed

-Revision Date:10/20/2009Conducted By:Stacy Fountain
+Revision Date: 10/20/2009 Conducted By: Stacy Fountain